chusan17/yold-system/README.md

 ## Configuration

-In this repo, Colaboratory file is restored.<br>
+In this repo, Colaboratory file is stored.<br>
 this file shows how to re-train `YOLOv4 tiny` using your original dataset in Colaboratory.<br>
 YOLO needs unique dataset format, you need to create dataset for YOLO with [this labeling tool](https://github.com/tzutalin/labelImg).<br>

 **Inference is performed in only Jetson which means no necessary Internet connection during Real-Time detection.**<br>
-But Notification to your LINE account introduced below needs WiFi for API call.<br>
+※ Notification to your LINE account introduced below needs WiFi for API call.<br>

 ### Hardwares
 - Jetson Nano 2GB